Do You Love To DIY? Click Here!

 How {Not} To Decoupage Faux Eggs With Napkins

-I started with a few brown paper mache eggs from the craft store.
+I grabbed a few brown paper mache eggs from the craft store.

-It meant that I wasn't going to be able to cut the flowers out individually and add them to my brown egg for that sweet dainty look I adore, but I wanted decorative eggs with staying power.
+However, that meant that I wasn't going to be able to cut the flowers out individually and add them to my brown eggs for that sweet dainty look I adore, but I wanted decorative eggs with staying power.

 Spring napkins, foam paint brush and paper mache eggs

-I picked up two packages of pretty napkins from the clearance aisle, as well.
+I picked up two packages of floral napkins from the clearance aisle, as well.
+I could've gone with a pastel pattern, but I do love to decorate with red.

-I was going to use decoupage paste/ gel, but I don't always like the smell.
+I was going to use Mod Podge, but I don't always like the smell.
 Several websites suggested using an egg white as your medium, so I went with that.

 Glue...au natural.